 So you want Spider-Man games on the PC?
 Us desktop folk can hardly take a peek at social media without growing green like a goblin with envy.
 Our console compatriots have been gleefully uploading Instagram-worthy photos of their brilliant time swinging around New York City as everyone’s favourite arachnid-base superhero.

-PC players and Spidey fans need not worry, though: there are plenty of PC games like Spider-Man that will give you a taste of Insomniac’s joyous web-swinging gameplay on our home platform.
+PC players and Spidey fans need not worry, though: there are plenty of games like Spider-Man on PC that will give you a taste of Insomniac’s joyous web-swinging gameplay on our home platform.
 For instance, we can certainly see plenty of Peter Parker’s rhythmic combat system in Rocksteady’s Batman-themed superhero series of Arkham games.
 What’s more, if you’re not willing to get changed out of your Spidey gear just yet, there are PC games you can play right now that feature your favourite web-wielding hero, such as Lego Marvel Super Heroes.

 The best games like Spider-Man on PC are: